Agenda

 William Gantz, Bristol Myers Squibb

-Bristol Myers Squibb aimed to establish a global standard for a new flexible manufacturing concept that would facilitate multi-modality manufacturing across different products, volumes, and scales, while also enhancing future capacity decisions and regulatory adaptability.
-BMS collaborated with PM Group to create a standardized design that would separate the Building Shell from the interior layout, allowing for rapid deployment at both existing and new locations globally.
+The pharmaceutical sector is in a state of constant development, currently focusing on creating and building facilities that can support a flexible array of products (in terms of variety, quantities, and sizes).
+Additionally, there is a growing interest among some stakeholders to manage the entire process from clinical to commercial stages, including full lifecycle products, within a single location, as well as the co-location of various different product modalities.
+These trends indicate a requirement for facilities that are more adaptable, enabling manufacturing operations to be quickly relocated, retrofitted, or expanded with efficiency.
+This adaptability not only enhances operational efficiency but also allows companies to respond swiftly to market demands and regulatory changes, ultimately fostering innovation and reducing time-to-market for new therapies.
+Bristol Myers Squibb aimed to establish a global standard for a new agile manufacturing concept that would facilitate multi-modality manufacturing across different products, volumes, and scales, while also enhancing future capacity decisions and regulatory adaptability.
+BMS collaborated with PM Group to create a standardized design that would separate the Building Shell from the interior layout, allowing for rapid deployment at both existing sites and new locations globally.
 In line with the design approach, the team aimed to standardize technology platforms and shift away from "purpose-built" designs to develop generic Process Modality floorplates (modules).
 The team leveraged a significant portion of BMS’s current product pipeline as a benchmark to appropriately size process capabilities and technologies that would be included in Flex Modules.
-These modules were then designed to meet Launch capabilities and be versatile enough to expand and accommodate Commercial capacities in the future.
+These modules were then designed to meet Launch capabilities while also being versatile enough to expand and accommodate Commercial Scale capacities in the future.
+A nimble strategy will allow BMS to build globally adaptable shell structures within their network, irrespective of product choices.
+This will enable swifter market entry, while also allowing ease of future repurposing.
+This presentation summarizes the design methodology employed to bring the innovative Agile Manufacturing Concept to fruition.

 1445 – 1515